The Shuffle

 "More importantly, China’s currency is not fully convertible on the capital account, and that is a major reason why renminbi use remains constrained in global finance. so for now, de-dollarisation is diversification, not replacement."

 Across Africa, assertion is also clearly visible with countries like Mali, Niger, and Burkina Faso expelling French troops and reopening mining contracts on their own terms.
+This suggests that these countries may also be receiving backing from other actors in the geopolitical theatre.
 Meanwhile, the United States faces its own structural stress with federal debt crossing US $39 trillion and the interest payments now exceed spending on both defence and Medicare (CFR, 2024)

-"As for the war in the Middle East, it could increase global reliance on major energy and fertiliser exporters, including the United States and Russia, but any claim that this would financially “save” the American empire or restore trust in the dollar goes well beyond what the evidence can firmly support."
+"As for the war in the Middle East, it could increase global reliance on major energy and fertiliser exporters, such as the United States and Russia, but any claim that this would give US a clean slate or restore trust in the dollar goes well beyond what the evidence can firmly support at this moment."

-Having said all that, one must also face the facts: the dollar’s network effects remain formidable.
-It still dominates international banking, bond markets, and foreign exchange, while the latest data show that the dollar and euro together account for more than 80% of global trade invoicing.
+Having said all that, one must also face the facts: the dollar’s network effects remain formidable and it still dominates international banking, bond markets, and foreign exchange, while the latest data show that the dollar and euro together account for more than 80% of global trade invoicing.

 Decline, for the U.S., in my opinion is relative not absolute and it remains the world’s largest innovation hub and productivity anchor.
 One must remember what historian Paul Kennedy said in his book: The rise and fall of the great powers about what happens to the nations when ambition outpaces resources.
-Something we are seeing today happening as well, how US being highly dependent on China even for its defence while being stretched all over the world.
+Whether the US becomes overstretched globally while its productive capacity reaches its limits remains to be seen.

-"The rivals of the Western-led order are pressing forward, but each faces limits of its own.
-For example, China’s energy dependence and internal conflicts, Russia’s war in Ukraine, and India’s infrastructure deficits all constrain their ascent.
-These countries have to get serious and work smart in order to have their say in the future order."
+"And Therefore, the rivals of the Western-led order are pressing forward, but each faces limits of its own.
+For example, China’s energy dependence and internal conflicts, Russia’s war in Ukraine all constrain their ascent."

-Multipolarity is inevitable, but it won’t arrive overnight, it will take time, leverage, and persistence while the Western bloc uses tariffs, sanctions, and other extracurricular activities to slow the shift.
+Multipolarity is inevitable, but it won’t arrive overnight, it will take time, leverage, and persistence while the Western bloc uses their institutions, economic hegemony, tariffs, sanctions, and other extracurricular activities to slow the shift.

-What seems to be emerging is not a single replacement but a collection of power, one can see it in:
+What seems to be emerging is not a single replacement but a collection of middle powers, and one can see it in:

 • China’s manufacturing base

-• India’s vast internal market, demographic and defence momentum, and
+• India’s internal market, demographic and defence momentum, and

 • Russia’s resources and ambition

-During the pandemic, it was India not the West that exported vaccines to more than 90 countries, an inversion of old aid hierarchies.
+During the pandemic, it was global south not the West that exported vaccines to more than 90 other global south countries, an inversion of old aid hierarchies.

-"The next world order will be multipolar and negotiated rather than imposed, it is bound to be messy, competitive, and unpredictable but also more reflective of the planet as it truly is.
-One must not forget that the American order is not yet gone, and the new one is not yet born and we are living in the dangerous middle, a kind of a churn between eras.
-Instability will certainly follow, but so will new relations."
+"The next world order will be multipolar and negotiated rather than imposed and it is bound to be messy, competitive, and unpredictable but also more reflective of the world of humans as it truly is.
+One must not forget that the American order is not gone, and the new one is not yet born and we are living in the dangerous middle, a kind of a churn between eras and therefore Instability will certainly follow, but so will new relations."

-From history , we know that power transitions rarely happen peacefully and therefore war is inevitable, the strong will certainly assert itself and the challengers will push back, and in the noise between them, a new world order will come forth.
+From history, we know that more war is inevitable, the strong will certainly assert itself to keep their place and the challengers will push back, and in the noise between them, a new world order will come forth.

 •••